PlushFamily/plush-protocol-contracts/README.md

 `contracts` directory with source code of contracts

-`scripts/deploy` directory with scripts for deploying contracts
+`scripts` directory with scripts for deploying and upgrading contracts

 `hardhat.config.ts` hardhat configuration